-Get information about changes to motoring and car insurance, as the Government continues to respond to the ongoing COVID-19 (coronavirus) crisis.
+Get information about changes to motoring and car insurance, as the government continues to respond to the ongoing COVID-19 (coronavirus) pandemic.

 How is COVID-19 affecting driving and car insurance?

 The pandemic may change the way you drive, insure and maintain your car.
-However, one thing that hasn’t changed is the need for car insurance if you intend to drive, even during lockdown and as lockdown eases.
+However, one thing that hasn’t changed is the need for car insurance if you intend to drive, whether in or out of local or national lockdown.

 Under UK law, all drivers must have at least third-party insurance if they intend to drive a vehicle on public roads.

 But if you’re now driving less frequently (or not at all), or if your financial situation has changed, you may need to alter the terms of your insurance policy.